 If steering weren't important, then all of our roads would be completely straight and there would be no need to turn.
 That would be very dull for Chrysler 300 owners, and it would also mean that a pitman arm wasn't necessary.
 Your pitman arm is located at the bottom of your steering gear box, and it conveys the circular movements of your steering wheel to the other steering linkage parts.
 While steering, the Chrysler 300 pitman arm turns along with the steering wheel; pushing the center link in the direction you want to turn.
 It then pushes one set of tie rods and pulls the other, which is what turns your wheels.

-Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the first place you go to make purchasing it easy.
-Make all your future car parts purchases at carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
-Bring your 300 back to life with the best repair parts from the experts at Car Parts Discount.
+Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the first place you go to make purchasing it easy.
+Buy all the car parts you will ever need from carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
+Get your 300 back on the road with the highest quality repair parts from the experts at Car Parts Discount.
 Need 1971, 1970, 1969, 1968, 1967, 1966, 1965 Chrysler 300 Pitman Arm parts?
 We've got them right here.